 And it wasn’t long before this idea had spread across Europe- from country to country until eventually coming over here in North America.
 Here dry cleaners have been serving customers since 1855.

 With the advent and discovery of chemical solvents and detergents throughout the years, the industry has changed in tactics and focus.

 Today we’re known for our quality, convenience, and service.
 We use a variety of chemicals to get your clothes clean.
 From bleach to peroxide, which is why it’s important to share with us what kind of stains you have before coming in so we can best serve you.
 So join us today at your neighborhood dry cleaner!

 Do You Know: What Is Dry Cleaning?

-However, not all fabrics and materials should be sent for dry cleaning.
-Therefore, you should learn which ones can and cannot and consider when choosing to send your clothing for this service.
+However, this is not necessary to send all fabrics and materials for dry cleaning.
+Therefore, you should learn which ones can and cannot.
+You must consider when choosing to send your clothing for this service.

 Some types of items “cannot” be dry cleaned because the chemicals used in these services could cause irreversible harm or damage.

-Some solvents that are used in dry cleaning are perchloroethylene (PERC), tetrachloroethylene (PCE), and trichloroethylene(TCE).
+Some solvents that we use in dry cleaning are perchloroethylene (PERC), tetrachloroethylene (PCE), and trichloroethylene(TCE).